Abilities

 3.1 The conditional analysis

 The most prominent hypothetical theory of ability is what has come to be called the ‘conditional analysis’.
-In this section, we will survey that form of analysis, the problems for it, and alternatives to it that are supposed to overcome those problems.
+In what follows, we will survey that form of analysis, the problems for it, and alternatives to it that are supposed to overcome those problems.

 The conditional analysis of ability has at least two aspects.
 First, S has an ability to A just in case a certain conditional is true of her.
 Second, that conditional has the following form: S would A if S were to have a certain volition.
 The precise form such an analysis will take will depend on, first, how we interpret this conditional and, second, which volition figures in the antecedent.